KenVanHoeylandt/Spork-Website/docs/documentation/getting-started.md

 - `Fragment`: bind in `void onViewCreated(View, Bundle)`
 - `View`: bind in all constructors
 - `Application`: bind in `void onCreate()`
-- Components: bind in all constructors
+- Components: bind in constructor

-## Java Installation
+## Java

 Edit your `build.gradle` file and add the repository: